whg-training/statistics-course/2_Statistical_modelling_I:Introduction/practicals/glycophorin_cnvs/glycophorin_cnv_warmup.md

 Now let's compute it.

-But wait!
-Here a technical problem occurs.
+Here a small potential technical problem occurs.
 To compute the normalisation factor in Bayes rule we need to sum over the possible copy numbers.
 (Just like with the fair/unfair dice example fom the stats modelling session.)
-But we are working in log space, so all values are log probabilities.
-One way to do this would be to write `sum(exp(log.probs))` (and then take logs again to get back to log space).
-However, a more numerically stable computation is to use the "log-sum-exp" formula.
-This computes the same thing but avoids numerical errors by processing the largest value seperately.
+The probabilities for different copy numbers vary widely in magnitude (from close to -Inf to > 1) and this is a classic case that causes numerical difficulties.
+To solve that we are working in log space.

+But to compute expectations we now need to compute a sum over probabilities.
+A direct approach would use `log( sum( exp( values )))` but this runs the risk of the above numerical problems.
+Instead, a more numerically stable computation uses the "log-sum-exp" formula, which computes the same value but avoids numerical errors by separating out the largest value.
 Here is a fairly robust implementation:

 ```R
 log.sum.exp <- function(
     x,